How can I know if Illinois is the right school for me?

 • The Application Process is best thought of in three parts: 1.
 The University Application 2.
 The Music Supplement 3.
 The Audition and/or Interview

 You will select your audition date and time via Acceptd.

 What if I cannot attend either an on- or off-campus audition?

-• While a live audition is always preferred, the School of Music accepts recorded auditions in certain circumstances.
-Any applicant considering this option should contact the Music Admissions Office prior to submitting the recorded audition.
-Recorded auditions should be submitted through the School of Music Dropbox.
+• While a live audition is always preferred, the School of Music also accepts recorded auditions via Accepted.
 Other media will not be considered.
-The recording should be uploaded no later than February 1st.
+The recording should be uploaded no later than January 15th.
 Scholarship consideration cannot be guaranteed for applicants who do not audition in person or at a regional audition.

 What are the deadlines for submitting my application materials?

 • You can find information on places to stay and things to do by clicking here.